FAQs

 Children/minors?

 It depends on the event!
 The Barracks Tent is all-ages, all the time!
-Our late shows at the Blues and Mojo Tent are 19+ but suppertime shows (the ones beginning around 5-6pm) are all ages!
-Minors older than 2 years may attend The Playhouse shows.
+Our late shows at the TD Main Stage are 19+ but suppertime shows (Joel Plaskett Emergency and Melissa Etheridge/Indigo Girls) are all ages!
+The Playhouse are all-ages shows.
 Otherwise, all of our free programming is all-ages!
 Children will need their own ticket when attending ticketed events.
+Please note: even when accompanied by a parent/legal guardian, anyone under the age of 19 will NOT be permitted to enter our 19+ shows

 When in doubt, double-check the schedule, or reach out to us at info@harvestmusicfest.ca.